 PHARMACY TECHNICIAN – STUDENT DESIGNATION

-> Pharmacy Technician – Student Designation are registered pharmacy technicians who have enrolled in a first professional degree program.
+Pharmacy Technician – Student Designation are registered pharmacy technicians who have enrolled in a first professional degree program.
 The individual must have enrolled in a school, college, university, or department of pharmacy that is approved by the Department.
-These students can be entitled with the “Student Designation.”
+These students can be entitled to the “Student Designation.”

-> PHARMACY TECHNICIAN – CERTIFIED DESIGNATION
+PHARMACY TECHNICIAN – CERTIFIED DESIGNATION

 Pharmacy Technician – Certified Designation are registered pharmacy technicians who are authorized to assist in a pharmacy under the personal supervision of a registered pharmacist.
 Also, the candidates must have successfully passed an exam accredited by the National Commission for Certifying Agencies of the Institute for Credentialing Excellence (NCCA).

 The fee details for the Illinois Pharmacy Technician License are as follows: